Save money and make a difference by GOING PURPLE

 A 12 minute summary of how Scottish Veterans Residences save lives and enrich communities

-“I have many close friends and family who have done tours in pretty hostile environments, who have experienced and witnessed some pretty horrific shit.
-For me a Veteran is someone who has been in theatre.
-I’m so grateful that’s never been me.
-I started my military journey in the 80’s with the reserves and pretty much for most of the time have hand-picked and chose to do all the cool and sexy stuff.
+" I started my military journey in the 80’s with the reserves and then subsequently GSUOTC.
+Pretty much for most of the time I have managed to hand-pick and choose to do all the cool and sexy stuff.
 I’ve never fired a round in anger and never been shot at.
 And hopefully never will.
-A hero for me are some of the amazing men and women who currently work in high consequence environments but not necessarily in war in civvy street like our blue light brigade in A&E who work ridiculous hours for shit pay.
-That’s also not me.”
+A hero for me is some of the amazing men and women who currently work in high consequence environments but not necessarily in war.
+In civvy street like our blue light brigade in A&E who work ridiculous hours for shit pay.
+That’s not me.”

 Do you know someone who might benefit from getting in touch with Scottish Veteran's Residences?
 Have a project or a question about their services?
 SVR are always happy to chat!
 Get in touch today to learn more about how they can help..